laxuanlinh/awscertifieddev/docker.md

 - Fargate is a serverless container platform that works with both EKS and ECS

 ## ECS
-- When launching ECS, we're launching ECS tasks on RCS Clusters
+- When launching ECS, we're launching ECS tasks on ECS Clusters
 ### EC2 Launch Type
 - For EC2 launch type, need to provision and maintain the infra
 - Each EC2 instance will have a ECS Agent to launch ECS tasks and register with the cluster